Pixel420-89/Shigdetta/README.md

 7. Go to Settings > Developer enabled earlier).
 Enable `Load from custom url` and input the IP address and port of the server (e.g.  e.g. `http://192.168.1.236:4040`) in the new input box labelled `VENDETTA URL`.

-8. Restart Discord.
-Upon reload, you should notice that your device will download Vendetta's bundled code from your server, rather than GitHub.
+8. Restart Shigcord.
+Upon reload, you should notice that your device will download Shigdetta's bundled code from your server, rather than GitHub.

 9. Make your changes, rebuild, reload, go wild!